drkrillo/docs/creator/sdk7/projects/scene-metadata.md

 ![](../../../.gitbook/assets/spawn-point-ui.png)

-Your scene might have objects that can block players from moving if they happen to spawn right over them, like trees or stairs, or your scene might have an elevated terrain.
-It would be a bad experience for players if they spawned over something that doesn't let them move.
-That's why you have the option to set multiple spawn positions in ad-hoc locations.
+Your scene might have objects that can block players from moving if they spawn on top of them, like trees or stairs.
+Your scene might also have elevated terrain.
+To prevent players from spawning in locations where they can't move, you can set multiple spawn positions in specific locations.

-The position is comprised of coordinates inside the scene.
+The position consists of coordinates inside the scene.
 These numbers refer to a position within the parcel, similar to what you'd use in the scene's code in a Transform component to [position an entity](../sdk7/3d-essentials/entity-positioning.md).

 {% hint style="warning" %}
 **📔 Note**: All spawn points must be within the parcels that make up the scene.
 You can't spawn a player outside the space of these parcels.
 {% endhint %}

-Check the **Random Offset** box to randomly offset the spawning players around the spawn point, with a maximum value.
+Check the **Random Offset** box to randomly offset spawning players around the spawn point.
 This prevents all players from appearing overlapping each other when they spawn, which looks especially bad in crowded scenes.
-The **Max Offset** value is the maximum possible distance from the original spawn point, in both the X or Z axis.
+The **Max Offset** value is the maximum possible distance from the original spawn point, in both the X and Z axes.

-Set the **Camera Target** to set the direction in which players start looking when they jump into your scene.
-This allows you to have better control over their first impression, and can be useful when wanting to help steer them towards a specific direction.
-By default this points at `{x: 8, y:1, z:8}`, which translates to the center of the scene for single-parcel scenes, or the center of the bottom-left parcel for larger scenes.
+Set the **Camera Target** to control the direction players face when they enter your scene.
+This gives you better control over their first impression and can help steer them towards a specific direction.
+By default this points at `{x: 8, y:1, z:8}`, which is the center of the scene for single-parcel scenes, or the center of the bottom-left parcel for larger scenes.

 Click **Add Spawn Point** to list as many spawn points as you want.
 Players will randomly appear in one of those.